It will probably look a bit exaggerated, but the truth is that temporary hearing loss caused by ear wax can be as quite annoying as an earache itself.

-It’s only considered a problem when it is produced in large quantities, provoking earache, temporary hear loss, and other more serious infections.
+It’s only considered a problem when it is produced in large quantities, provoking earache, temporary hearing loss, and other more serious infections.

-The good news is that ear wax removal is quite straight forward.
-It is usually done through with microsuction equipment that will gently vacuum the wax from your ears.
+The good news is that ear wax removal is quite straightforward.
+It is usually done with micro-suction equipment that will gently vacuum the wax from your ears.

 The whole process usually lasts a maximum of 20 minutes.
 If it doesn’t work, it can also use other instruments and eardrops to help in the procedure as well.

 Our ear is self-cleaning.
 You don’t need to do any kind of maintenance!
 But even if you feel tempted, we should never insert cotton swabs in our ears.